 Do you know the names and numbers of your teeth?
 Can you only say "The pointy one in the top right side!"
 Let's get to know your teeth better here; it will make you a better communicator with your dental professional – you'll even be able to pinpoint specific teeth over the phone!

-The universal numbering system, identifies each tooth in a person"s mouth with an individual number.
+The universal numbering system identifies each tooth in a person"s mouth with an individual number.
 This system references all the teeth that should be in your mouth, so if you have wisdom teeth (or other teeth) which have been removed, those numbers still exist. #1 is your upper right wisdom tooth.
-Each tooth then progresses up one number all the way across to the 3rd molar (wisdom tooth) on the left side of the mouth (#16). #17 will be the lower left wisdom tooth, and counting clockwise, the last tooth will be #32, the lower right wisdom tooth.
+Each tooth then progresses up one number all the way across to the 3rd molar (wisdom tooth) on the left side of the mouth (#16). #17 will be the lower left wisdom tooth and counting clockwise, the last tooth will be #32, the lower right wisdom tooth.

 Moving further back are the canines (or cuspids).
 On the upper jaw, canines are also named "eye teeth" because the long root almost points to the eye socket.
-They are #6 and 11 (upper jaw) and #22 and 27 (lower jaw).
-Canine teeth are relatively long and pointed, used primarily for holding food while it is being ripped in the mouth.They are an important guide for the bite of your teeth; usually they are the first to wear away.
+The canines are #6 and #11 (upper jaw) and #22 and #27 (lower jaw).
+Canine teeth are relatively long and pointed, used primarily for holding food while it is being ripped in the mouth.
+Canines are an important guide for the bite of your teeth and are usually the first to wear away.
 Once canines are worn, other teeth will wear away quickly.

 Behind the canines lie the bicuspids (or premolars).
 The bicuspids are #4, 5, 12, 13 (upper jaw) and #20, 21, 28, 29 (lower jaw).
 Bicuspids are a sort of "in-between tooth," with the properties of both the canine and molar teeth.
 These teeth transfer food from the canines to the molars for proper grinding.